Grools/grools-application/README.md

 ##### Background knowkedge

 Often you expect to retrieve a list of metabolic pathways as you have acquired a background knwoledge on your studied organism (from your experience and the litterarure).
 Thus we provides a tool to convert your expectations list to GROOLS csv file format.
-You have to define a list of expected presence of metabolic pathways in your organism.
+You can to define a list of expected presence of metabolic pathways in your organism.
 As example a proptotroph organism should have all amino acid biosynthesis pathways.
 Such expectations are stored into the file `expectation_upa_aa.csv` as follow :

 ```csv